-The annual short-term incentive applicable to the President and CEO and all executive officers has two components.
-The corporate performance component is based on quantitative financial targets and qualitative objectives aligned with our 6 Strategic Imperatives.
-There is also an individual component that allows the Compensation Committee to assess and reward leadership behaviours demonstrated by the executive in the achievement of business-unit and overall corporate results.
+The annual short-term incentive applicable to the President and CEO and all executive officers has two components:

+- In order to reinforce our One Company/One Team concept, 70% of the executive officers' annual short-term incentive award is based on the achievement of common corporate objectives.
+They are based on financial targets and quantitative strategic objectives related to each of our 6 Strategic Imperatives. - In order to assess and reward leadership behaviours demonstrated by the executive in the achievement of business-unit and overall corporate results, 30% of the executive officers' annual short-term incentive award is based on individual performance.

+SHORT-TERM INCENTIVE TARGETS